-- Step 1 Tissue Biopsy: Tumor tissue sample(s) and a blood sample are collected from the patient; - Step 2 DNA and RNA sequencing: We then apply deep-sequencing to the patient's tumor biopsy specimen and blood to derive high-quality DNA and RNA sequence information; - Step 3 Identify Critical Neoepitopes: PIONEER uses this sequence information to identify tumor mutations.
+Step 1 - Tissue Biopsy: Tumor tissue sample(s) and a blood sample are collected from the patient;

+Step 2 - DNA and RNA sequencing: We then apply deep-sequencing to the patient's tumor biopsy specimen and blood to derive high-quality DNA and RNA sequence information;

+Step 3 - Identify Critical Neoepitopes: PIONEER uses this sequence information to identify tumor mutations.
 Next, PIONEER identifies potential neoepitopes from the tumor mutations and ranks such neoepitopes according to their likelihood of being (a) truly cancer-specific (b) present in all cancer cells (c) presented by MHC molecules on tumor cells and (d) able to interact with a TCR and (e) generating an immune response.
-PIONEER selects the top 10-20 neoepitope candidates and designs the final cancer immunotherapy; and - Step 4 Administer Neoepitopes to Patient via Injection: The selected neoepitopes are manufactured and administered to the patient.
-Initially, our patient-specific immunotherapies are intended for the use as a combination therapy with CPIs.
+PIONEER selects the top 10-20 neoepitope candidates and designs the final cancer immunotherapy; and combination therapy with CPIs.
 Evidence suggest that in patients responding well to CPI treatment, the response is partly mediated by neoepitope-reactive T cells.
 Induction of de novo neoepitope-specific T cells in combination with CPIs represent a synergistic strategy to expand the number of patients responding to treatment as well as improving the clinical outcome.
 We intend to evaluate our patient-specific immunotherapies as monotherapies in the future.